-If you have a tree enquiry relating to a Tree Preservation Order (TPO), conservation areas or trees on development sites, please contact your local planning authority.
+If you have a tree enquiry relating to a Tree Preservation Order (TPO), conservation areas or trees on development sites, please contact your district council:

 Our contracted tree surgeons can remove fallen trees that are causing an obstruction or hazard to the public highway only.
 Our priority is the safety of the public, if our stewards establish that a tree is caught up in third party apparatus, they will identify the asset owner and advise accordingly.

 When excavating close to trees, electricity, water, gas, and cable companies have agreed to follow a code of practice.
 This includes the facility for hand digging within the root protection zone.